 1. The right to submit an Application for the Use of LNG Installation (LNG Application) have the LNG Users who are at the same time Transmission Users.

-2. The LNG Application is accompanied by an Application for Firm Transmission Services, according to article [8], for the booking at the LNG Entry Point of Capacity of Delivery on a Firm Basis, equal in size and duration to the LNG Gasification Capacity nominated in LNG Applicattion.
+2. The LNG Application is accompanied by an Application for Firm Transmission Services, according to article [8], for the booking at the LNG Entry Point of Capacity of Delivery on a Firm Basis, equal in size and duration to the LNG Gasification Capacity nominated in LNG Application.

-3. With the LNG Application, the User nminatess the desired duration of the Application, the LNG Gasification Capacity he wishes to book and, optionally, an LNG cargo unloading program, in addition to those that may have been included on his behalf in the LNG Annual Program.
+3. With the LNG Application, the User nominates the desired duration of the Application, the LNG Gasification Capacity he wishes to book and, optionally, an LNG cargo unloading program, in addition to those that may have been included on his behalf in the LNG Annual Program.
 The unloading schedule for each Month to which the LNG Application relates includes:

 A) The total number of LNG Loads that the applicant wishes to unload during the Month.